-It’s based on a question-and-answer format that lives alongside common characteristics of social media platforms that help drive interactivity and engagement.
+It’s based on a question-and-answer format that also incorporates common characteristics of social media platforms to help drive interactivity and engagement.

 Even presidents have been known to use it.

-For marketing purposes, you can use it to grow online visibility, attract traffic back to your website, and as a valuable research tool.
+For marketing, Quora is useful for content amplification, growing your online visibility, attracting traffic back to your website, and as a valuable research tool.

 However, approaching it in the wrong way can lead to your answers being deleted, and even an account ban.